Smart retail applications enhance customer relationships and improve operational efficiencies

 In retail, smart stores and connected everything have captured the attention of the public as well as the technology community.
 Wireless WAN for retail stores enables retailers to test and implement customer engagement and operations strategies that will someday be adopted across virtually all industries.
 In turn, the retail tech landscape is moving away from legacy network technologies and toward solutions engineered for the complexities of IoT, high-bandwidth usage, and the fluctuating needs of companies that must be able to change direction on a dime.

 Retail technology trends indicate that one area ripe for testing and implementing smart retail technologies is customer engagement efforts.
 Today’s customers demand personalized, interactive experiences that seamlessly connect the online and in-store experience.
 Because of that demand for a personalized experience, current retail technology trends focus on technologies that make the customer’s journey more effective, and the employee's job more efficient.
 Ultimately, emerging smart store technologies are designed to strengthen and deepen the retailer’s relationship with the customer.

 Examples of relationship-enhancing technologies in the retail tech landscape include:

 - Facial recognition technology: In-store cameras and video analytics software recognize a customer’s face and serve up offers customized to that individual’s preferences and buying history.

 - Interactive mirrors: These smart mirrors allow customers to see how a certain clothing item would fit without ever trying it on.
-These mirrors also leverage RFID tracking to help capture customer behavior, recording data regarding how long customers spend in dressing rooms, how they behave when an item doesn’t fit, and which items they are most likely to purchase.
+These mirrors also leverage radio frequency identification (RFID) tracking to help capture customer behavior, recording data such as how long customers spend in dressing rooms, how they behave when an item doesn’t fit, and which items they are most likely to purchase.

 - Smart shelves: These devices recognize when customers pick up items and whether they put them back down, allowing retailers to gather behavioral data and make better decisions around pricing and merchandising.